- Teen Performance Company

 Teen Performance Company

 For more details about the Teen Performance Program, click here.
 Information about joining the company for the following year is posted each spring.

 Questions?
 Call Round House Theatre Education Center at 301.585.1225 or email SarahPlay@RoundHouseTheatre.org

-To stay up to date on the Teen Performance Company, friend the RHT Teen Performance Company on Facebook and email email@example.com to be added to our email list.
+To stay up to date on the Teen Performance Company, friend the Teen Performance Company on Facebook and email SarahPlay@RoundHouseTheatre.org to be added to our email list.

-The Sarah Play honors the memory of Sarah Emily Metzger, an active member of the theater community in her school and at Round House, who was killed in an automobile accident during her freshman year of college.
+The Sarah Metzger Memorial Play honors the memory of Sarah Emily Metzger, an active member of the theatre community in her school and at Round House, who was killed in an automobile accident during her freshman year of college.
 One of the Round House family’s lasting memories of Sarah is that, while still a high school student, she independently mounted a full-scale theatre production.
 Wishing to expand on the opportunities offered by her high school’s theatre department, Sarah worked to raise funds, secure facilities and a production staff, market and promote her production, and direct a full-length play.

 After her passing, Sarah’s family worked with Round House to create The Sarah Metzger Memorial Fund as a tribute to the inspiring young woman.
 Through the generosity of many contributors, the fund provides the financial resources each season for similarly passionate and motivated high school students to create a fully-realized production with a professional theatre company.

-- Student Matinee performances begin at 10am
+- Student Matinee performances begin at 10:00 am

 - Study guides help teachers and students prepare for and follow up the performance